ptarau/DeepRank/README.md

 - or, if that fails on a Mac, use run``` python3 down.py``` to collect the desired nltk resource files.

-Tested with the above on a Mac, with macOS Mojave and Catalina and on Ubuntu Linux 18.x.

 - Make sure that the default version of java on your machine is java 9, otherwise the *start_server.sh* won't work
     - '''java --version''' returns a JRE >= 9.0.0